-Certain issues seem to crop up again and again so here are some of those FAQs and the best sites to investigate.
+Certain issues seem to crop up again and again.
+We address some of them here.
+We also recommend the best sites for you to investigate if you need more information.

 What is an EHCP?